cloudshiftstrategies/css_terraform_training/labs/lab1.md

       }
     ]
    ```

+17. Use `terraform console` to look at state values and interpolation results. (very handy for debugging).
+Just
+    type in the full path of the resource and attribute to get it's value

+    ```bash
+    $ terraform console

+    > aws_instance.my_instance.ami
+    ami-05c1fa8df71875112

+    > aws_instance.my_instance.public_ip
+    13.59.247.247
+    ```

-17. Finally, destroy your resources using `terraform destroy`
+18. Finally, destroy your resources using `terraform destroy`

     ```hcl
     $ terraform destroy